freeradical13/freeradical13.github.io/index.md

 #### Immune System

-The [immune system][] in an organism provides a defense system against [pathogens][] (or germs) which are organisms that may cause various types of damage, including bacteria, viruses, fungi, and [parasites][] (a heterogenous classification of unicellular protozoa and multicellular invertebrates such as worms).
+The [immune system][] in an organism provides a defense system against [pathogens][] (or germs) which are organisms that may cause various types of damage and/or disease, including bacteria, viruses, fungi, and [parasites][] (a heterogenous classification of unicellular protozoa and multicellular invertebrates such as worms).

+A [disease][] is a condition that negatively affects normal structure or function of some part(s) of the host and may be caused by a pathogen or an internal dysfunction (such as an [autoimmune disease][] where the immune system attacks its own host).
+An [endemic disease][] is one that has a generally consistent prevalence in a population.
+An [epidemic disease][] spreads and increases significantly within two weeks.
+A [pandemic disease][] is an epidemic disease that spreads quickly across a very large area.

+A [sign][] of a disease is an objective measurement or observation of something potentially related to a disease, whereas a [symptom][] of a disease is generally considered a subjective description by the person with the potential disease.

+An [opportunistic pathogen][] is a mutualistic or commensal organism under normal conditions but may become parasitic if the host is weakened or if the organism moves into another area of the host where it may do damage.

+Pathogens may inflict:

+* [Exotoxins][]: Proteins secreted by pathogens which cause damage.
+* [Endotoxins][]: Lipopolysaccharides of gram-negative bacteria released when the bacteria die and cause damage.

 Non-pathogenic damage may be caused by:

 * [Poisons][] are chemical pathogens that may cause damage.
+Examples: [Cyanide][] which interferes with the electron transport chain by binding to cytochromes.
     * [Toxins][] are poisons produced by living cells.
         * [Venoms][] are toxins delivered by injection.

-Pathogens may inflict:

-* [Exotoxins][]: Proteins secreted by pathogens which cause damage.
-* [Endotoxins][]: Lipopolysaccharides of gram-negative bacteria released when the bacteria die and cause damage.

-Examples of poisons:

-* [Cyanide][] interferes with the electron transport chain by binding to cytochromes.

 #### Animals